Building Act 2004

 "The boss of the building department can ask a group of experts for help with making decisions."

 The chief executive can ask a building advisory panel for advice at any time.
 You can think of the building advisory panel like a group of experts who help the chief executive make good decisions.
-The chief executive might ask the panel about new trends in building design or technologies that could affect the building code, which is like a set of rules for building things.
+The chief executive can ask the panel for advice on things like new trends in building design and technology.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.